Analog Man presents KING OF TONE overdrive pedal

 We can put the HIGHER GAIN option on either side, or both sides.
 A lot of people run the DRIVE knob on the OD side up all the way- with this mod you can reach the perfect setting if you wanted it to go up a little higher.
 Even the CLEAN mode with the higher gain option sounds great with the drive up all the way- cool, responsive distortion without the clipping/limiting/compression of most overdrive pedals.
 And of course it really helps to make the DISTORTION mode sound bigger and thicker.

 I recommend the higher gain option on your OD side for almost everyone.
-Setting the red side to OD and the yellow to clean boost (our factory setting) will give a louder sound when you kick on the boost - boost after OD increases volume.
+Setting the red side to OD and the yellow to clean boost (our factory setting) will give a louder sound when you kick on the boost - boost after OD increases volume and thickness.
 Setting the yellow side to OD and the red to boost will add more drive when you kick on the OD - boost before OD adds distortion.

 We do not have a kit for modifying your own pedal, as it requires complete disassembly of the board and some tricky desoldering.
 But we can mod your existing Ver4 6 knob KOT with the higher gain option.
-No charge for the higher gain mod if you send in another pedal to mod or buy another pedal.
+No charge for the higher gain mod if you send in another pedal to mod, or buy another pedal.
 Otherwise it's our $40 min bench charge plus S & H, for either or both sides modified.
-The Higher Gain option is $10 per side extra at time of ordering a new pedal.

 Return to Analog Man